LAST UPDATED: June 12, 2020

 - Our services will not allow humans to read your Google data unless we have your affirmative agreement for specific messages, doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for our service’s internal operations and even then only when the data has been aggregated and anonymized.

-If you have any questions or suggestions regarding this Policy, please contact us at email@example.com, or send a letter to AppFolio, Inc., 50 Castilian Drive, Goleta, CA 93117, Attn: Data Privacy.
+9.3 Contact the AppFolio Data Privacy Team.
+If you have any questions or suggestions regarding this Policy or your personal information, or you would like to correct and/or update any such personal information, please contact the AppFolio Data Privacy Team at firstname.lastname@example.org, or send a letter to AppFolio, Inc., 50 Castilian Drive, Goleta, CA 93117, Attn: Data Privacy.